c0d3x-software/react-away/docs/view/review/paradigm.md

 ## Dual binding

-Reactful reactive objects emulates Angular's two-way data binding, abstracting the React one-way data flow using built-in `[data]` and `[bind]` <a href='directive.html'>directives</a>.
+React Away reactive objects emulates Angular's two-way data binding, abstracting the React one-way data flow using built-in `[data]` and `[bind]` <a href='directive.html'>directives</a>.
 The dual data binding is a two-way data binding design with a one-way data flow architecture.
 It is dual because it binds the value and the event change to each input-like element.

 | input | select | textarea | radio | checkbox | button |
 |-|-|-|-|-|-|